 Tucson Arizona Temple

-Construction approval phase; general contractor selected; groundbreaking anticipated in 2015
+Construction approval phase; general contractor selected; groundbreaking not announced

 The Shadow Roc Homeowners Association, the neighborhood where the proposed site is located, previously opposed an office development at that location.
 But association president, Stan Kartchner, himself a member of the Church, responded favorably to the temple plans.
 He indicated that a temple is "one of the more favorable uses we could imagine" for the property.
 He expressed his desire for Church representatives to open a dialogue with neighbors as the plans progress.1

 Renderings of the Tucson Arizona Temple and site plan have not yet been publicly released.